Comparisons11 min read

 Pricing & Value

-At the free tier, both platforms are genuinely free for core investing — no tricks.
-The paid tiers are cheap: $6.99/month for Robinhood Gold vs. $3/month for M1 Premium.
-But what you're buying is very different.
+At the free tier, both platforms are truly free for core investing — no tricks or gotchas.
+The paid tiers are affordable: $6.99/month for Robinhood Gold versus $3/month for M1 Premium.
+But what you get for that money is very different.

-Robinhood Gold pays for itself quickly if you hold cash — 5% APY on idle cash is real money, and that alone can offset the monthly fee if you're holding more than roughly $1,700 uninvested.
-M1 Premium's value is harder to pin down: lower margin rates and two trading windows instead of one.
-For pure passive investors, M1 Premium is probably unnecessary unless you're actively borrowing against your portfolio.
+Robinhood Gold pays for itself quickly if you park cash — 5% APY on idle funds is real money, and that alone covers the monthly fee if you're holding roughly $1,700 or more uninvested.
+M1 Premium's value is tougher to measure: lower margin rates and two trading windows instead of one.
+For pure passive investors, M1 Premium is probably unnecessary unless you're borrowing against your portfolio.

 Winner: Robinhood Gold (better concrete value for active users) | M1 Free (better for passive investors who don't need premium)